Earlier the soundproofing of the basement ceiling was in my least priority and I never thought or worked upon this.

 The basement is the area just laid below the main house or one of your bedrooms, so it is obvious whatever you do in the house will make some noise and will pass the same to the basement.

-So the basement will face two types of noise problems, one is the airborne noise and the other is the impact noise.
+So the basement will face two types of noise problems, one is airborne noise and the other is impact noise.

-Airborne noise is the most common among all like it the noise generated due to whispering, noise from music, outside traffic, or any sound generated from the top of the basement.
+Airborne noise is the most common of all like it the noise generated due to whispering, noise from music, outside traffic, or any sound generated from the top of the basement.

-But impact noise is most specific with the flooring or ceiling as the name itself suggests it is generated due to footsteps on the top of the ceiling, any machine vibrating on top of the basement, or any object falls on the top of the ceiling.
+But impact noise is most specific with the flooring or ceiling as the name itself suggests it is generated due to footsteps or squeaky shoes on the top of the ceiling, any machine vibrating on top of the basement, or any object falls on the top of the ceiling.

 In all cases, the noise will generate a structure vibration and obviously will be the same experience in the basement.